Direct solution of multiple excitations in a matrix product state with block Lanczos: Introduction

 Soon after DMRG's derivation, the matrix product state (MPS) was identified as the underlying wavefunction ansatz \cite{ostlund1995thermodynamic,rommer1997class,affleck1988valence}.
 This provides a useful way to represent the tensors of the full quantum problem.
 An interesting feature of the MPS formalism is that a single tensor, called the orthogonality center, contains all information that is passed between two partitions of the system.
 It can then be said the MPS is gauged in a certain way, depending on where the center of orthogonality is located.
 Because only one tensor contains the weights of the density matrix, this makes local measurements very efficient.
 The MPS efficiently represents the ground state of gapped systems.
 By truncating the eigenvalues of the density matrix, an accurate representation of the full, exponentially sized ground state can be obtained with this method.
 The ability to truncate the MPS is one of the reasons that DMRG scales far better than exact diagonalization without sacrificing too much accuracy.
 In comparison with quantum Monte Carlo, the DMRG algorithm does not suffer a sign problem \cite{feldt2020excited}.

 Similarly to the MPS representation, the matrix product operator (MPO) is a site-by-site representation of operators in the system.
-Defining an MPO allows for the use of the DMRG algorithm to obtain the ground state solution.
+Defining an MPO allows for the use of the DMRG algorithm to obtain the ground state solution using only a few sites in the system instead of using an operator that is applied on all sites at once.